Convair F-106 Delta Dart: Design

-Ejection seats

 The first ejection seat fitted to early F-106s was a variation of the seat used by the F-102 and was called the Weber interim seat.
 It was a catapult seat which used an explosive charge to propel it clear of the aircraft.
 This seat was not a zero-zero seat and was inadequate for ejections at supersonic speeds as well as ground level ejections and ejections at speeds below 120 kn and 2,000 ft.
 The second seat that replaced the Weber interim seat was the Convair/ICESC (Industry Crew Escape System Committee) Supersonic Rotational B-seat, called the supersonic "bobsled", hence the B designation.
 It was designed with supersonic ejection as the primary criterion since the F-106 was capable of Mach-2 performance.
 Fighter pilots viewed high speed ejections as the most important.
 Seat designers viewed an ejection at low altitude and slow speed as the most likely possibility.
 The ejection sequence with the B-seat was quite complicated and there were some unsuccessful ejections that resulted in pilot fatalities.
 The third seat, that replaced the Convair B-seat, was the Weber Zero-Zero ROCAT (for Rocket Catapult) seat.
 Weber Aircraft Corporation designed a "zero-zero" seat to operate at up to 600 kn.
 High-altitude supersonic ejections were rare and ejections at relatively low altitudes and low speeds were more likely.
 The Weber "zero-zero" seat was satisfactory and was retrofitted to the F-106 after 1965.